By Anna Sophie » Home Decor » Bathroom » 25 Small Bathroom Ideas On a Budget

 21. On-The-Door- / On-The-Wall-Hooks For More Space

-Hooks are a great way to add extra storage without taking up a lot of wall space.
+Hooks are a great way to hang things like towels, sponges and brushes without taking up a lot of space on the wall.

-Easy to install and remove, they’re a practical solution for both renters and homeowners.
+They are easy to install and remove which makes them a practical solution for both renters and homeowners.

 Affiliate Link